icopy-site/awesome/docs/awesome/awesome-falsehood.md

 - [I Knew How to Validate an Email Address Until I Read the RFC](https://haacked.com/archive/2007/08/21/i-knew-how-to-validate-an-email-address-until-i.aspx/) - Provides intricate examples that are unsuspected valid email addresses according the RFC-822.
 - [So you think you can validate email addresses (FOSDEM 2018)](https://fosdem.org/2018/schedule/event/email_address_quiz/) - Presentation of edge-case email addresses and why you should not use regex to parse them.
+- [Your E-Mail Validation Logic is Wrong](https://www.netmeister.org/blog/email.html) - A summary of the various, surprising things that are allowed in an email address.

 ## Geography

 - [Falsehoods about Geography](http://wiesmann.codiferes.net/wordpress/?p=15187) - Takes on places, their names and locations.
 - [Falsehoods about Maps](http://www.atlefren.net/post/2014/09/falsehoods-programmers-believe-about-maps/) - Covers coordinates, projection and GIS.
-- [I Hate Coordinate Systems](https://ihatecoordinatesystems.com) - A guide for geospatial practitionners oin diagnosing and fixing common issues with coordinate systems.
+- [I Hate Coordinate Systems](https://ihatecoordinatesystems.com) - A guide for geospatial practitioners on diagnosing and fixing common issues with coordinate systems.
 - [Top 5 most insane kanji place names in Japan](https://soranews24.com/2016/12/01/w-t-f-japan-top-5-most-insane-kanji-place-names-in-japan%e3%80%90weird-top-five%e3%80%91/) - “There's one special group of kanji that's hard even for Japanese people to read: place names.”

 ## Human Identity